Copenhagen Municipality

 Copenhagen will be awarded the title of Capital of Architecture 2023.
 It is a unique opportunity to celebrate Copenhagen's architecture and show the city's vision for sustainable development"

-Initiatives of the Partnership
+Initiatives within the Partnership

 Appropriation history